wismith/exercises-js-simple-servers/README.md

 remember, the "hot or cold" kata is a command-line guessing game that tells us whether our guess is too high, too low, or just right.

-See `hot-or-cold-server` for more details.
+See `hot-or-cold-server.js` for more details.

 ### MOTD Server

 "MOTD" stands for "message of the day."
-Starting from `motd-server`, write a server that sends every client the contents of `motd.txt`.
+Starting from `motd-server.js`, write a server that sends every client the contents of `motd.txt`.

 ### Your Own Server

-Write a server of your own!
-It can do anything you want, honestly.
-Some areas of investigation might be:

-1. How do you write a server that can handle multiple clients simultaneously?
-1. How do you write a server that allows clients to interact with each other, e.g., a chat server?
-1. What issues would crop up if you started to allow clients to request *arbitrary* files from the server rather than a fixed file like `motd.txt`?
+TBD

 [time-server-screenshot]:http://f.cl.ly/items/1Y1f2s3u3K0O2c1I2J2a/Screen%20Shot%202014-06-09%20at%202.33.39%20AM.png
 [time-telnet-screenshot]:http://f.cl.ly/items/0P3j0V2r1f3R1l331T1h/Screen%20Shot%202014-06-09%20at%202.36.49%20AM.png